gomlfx/gomlfx.github.io/blogs.md

 ---
-title: <p align="left"><span style="color:black">Blogs I make on the Web.</span></p>
+title: <p align="left"><span style="color:black">Blogs I make on the Web.
-subtitle: <span style="color:black">lambdaschool.com, Build 1, An general analysis of the eurusd.
-Focus on the directional patterns of the eurusd as viewed through various time cycles.</span>
+subtitle: lambdaschool.com, Build 1, An general analysis of the eurusd.
+Focus on the directional patterns of the eurusd as viewed through various time cycles.</span></p>
 bigimg: img/clock.jpg